gabrielschulhof/node/doc/contributing/adding-new-napi-api.md

       to the decision to take an API out of experimental status.
     * The API **must** be implemented in a Node.js implementation with an alternate VM.

+Since the adoption of the policy whereby moving to a later version of Node-API from an earlier version may entail rework of existing code, it is possible to introduce modifications to already-released Node-APIs, as long as the modifications affect neither the ABI nor the API of earlier versions.
+Such modifications **must** be guarded, in addition to the above-mentioned compile-time flag, by a further compile-time flag whose name reflects the nature of the modification being made to existing APIs.
+This provides a buffer to adoption above and beyond the one provided by the initial compile-time flag.